melezhik/outthentic/README.md

 ## Redefine stdout

-*set_stdout(string)*

-Using `set_stdout` means that you define story output on hook side ( and story script is not executed ).
+Redefining stdout feature means you define a story output on the hook side ( thus story script is not executed ).

-This might be helpful when for some reasons you do not want provide story script
+This might be helpful when for some reasons you do not want provide story script.

 This is simple an example: